-A live-in aide is a person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: (1) is determined to be essential to the care and wellbeing of the persons, (2) is not obligated for the support of the persons, and (3) would not be living in the unit except to provide the necessary supportive services [24 CFR 5.403].
-The CCHA must approve a live-in aide if needed as a reasonable accommodation in accordance with 24 CFR 8, to make the program accessible to and usable by the family member with disabilities.
+A live-in aide is a person who resides with one or more elderly persons, or near-elderly persons, or persons with disabilities, and who: (1) is determined to be essential to the care and well-being of the persons, (2) is not obligated for the support of the persons, and (3) would not be living in the unit except to provide the necessary supportive services [24 CFR 5.403].

+The PHA must approve a live-in aide if needed as a reasonable accommodation in accordance with 24 CFR 8, to make the program accessible to and usable by the family member with disabilities.

 The income of a live-in aide is not counted in the calculation of annual income for the family [24 CFR 5.609(b)].
 Relatives may be approved as live-in aides if they meet all of the criteria defining a live-in aide.
 Because live-in aides are not family members, a relative who serves as a live-in aide would not be considered a remaining member of a tenant family.

-A family's request for a live-in aide must be made in writing.
-Written verification will be required from a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, near-elderly, or disabled family member.
-For continued approval, the family must submit a new, written request-subject to CCHA verification-at each annual reexamination.
+A family's request for a live-in aide may be made in writing.
+The PHA will verify the need for a live-in aide with a reliable, knowledgeable professional, such as a doctor, social worker, or case worker, unless the disability-related need is apparent or known to the CCHA.
+For continued approval, the family may be required to submit a new, written request-subject to CCHA verification at each annual reexamination.